sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ALARM Table:
 ==============================

 Key             : id

 id              : Unique sequential ID generated by the system for every event {uint64}
 type-id         : Name of the event generated {string}
 text            : Dynamic message describing the cause for the event {string}
 time-created    : Time stamp at which the event is generated {uint64}
-is-acknowledged           : Indicates if alarm has been acknowledged {boolean}
+acknowledged    : Indicates if alarm has been acknowledged {boolean}
 resource        : Object which generated the event {string}
 severity        : Severity of the event {string}
+acknowledged    : Indicates when alarm has been acknowledged/unacknowledged {uint64}

-127.0.0.1:6379[6]> hgetall "ALARM|29"
+127.0.0.1:6379[6]> hgetall "ALARM|2"
- 1) "id"
- 2) "29"
- 3) "type-id"
+ 1) "type-id"
- 4) "TEMPERATURE_EXCEEDED"
+ 2) "TEMPERATURE_EXCEEDED"
- 5) "text"
+ 3) "text"
- 6) "temperatureCrossedThreshold: Current temperature for sensor/2 is 76 degrees"
+ 4) "temperatureCrossedThreshold: Current temperature for sensor/2 is 76 degrees"
+ 5) "action"
+ 6) "RAISE"
  7) "resource"
  8) "sensor/2"
  9) "time-created"
-10) "2021-02-10.04:51:53.454450"
+10) "1621460371062299951"
-11) "is-acknowledged"
+11) "severity"
-12) "false"
+12) "CRITICAL"
-13) "severity"
+13) "id"
-14) "critical"
+14) "2"
-127.0.0.1:6379[6]>
+15) "acknowledged"
+16) "false"
+127.0.0.1:6379[6]
 ```

 Schema for ALARM_STATS table is as below.
 When an alarm of particular severity is cleared,